The problem: subsistence-level farming with shockingly low yields

 One Acre Fund’s model is designed to address all of the barriers to smallholder productivity.
 They deliver thousands of tons of high-quality farm inputs to within walking distance of every customer at the start of each planting season — and extend those inputs on credit at a quarter the size of the average microfinance loan.
 Throughout the season, One Acre Fund field staff deliver in-field training on best farming practices.
 And at harvest time, they provide farmers with the tools and knowledge to safely store their harvest and sell during the off-season for significant profit.

 One Acre Fund’s success lies in coupling productive resources with comprehensive trainings and last-mile delivery, providing a complete value chain.
-On average, this model boosts clients’ incomes on supported activities by at least 50% within a single growing season.
+On average, this model boosts clients’ incomes on supported activities by at least 40% within a single growing season.
 Furthermore, when farmers improve their harvests, they produce more food for their families and communities.
-By 2020, One Acre Fund estimates that participating farmers will produce enough surplus crops to feed themselves and an additional 5 million of their neighbors.
+By 2024, One Acre Fund estimates that participating farmers will produce enough surplus crops to feed themselves and an additional 14.4 million total individuals.